tent/tent.io/content/docs/post-types.md

 A favorite references another post.

-The post must include a mention of the original post.
+The post may include a mention of the original post.
 The type fragment must be set to the type of the original post.

 {post_favorite schema}